-Both manual and power toothbrushes can effectively remove plaque if patients use correct technique and brush for an adequate time period (Figures 10 and 11).
+Both manual and electric toothbrushes can effectively remove plaque if patients use correct technique and brush for an adequate time period (Figures 10‑11).
 Certain toothbrush designs, however, provide more effective removal than others.
-Some studies show oscillating-rotating power brushes can be more effective at plaque removal than manual brushes.
-Power toothbrushes were shown to be as safe to use as manual toothbrushes if used properly.
+Some studies show oscillating-rotating electric brushes can be more effective at plaque removal than manual brushes.
+Electric toothbrushes were shown to be as safe to use as manual toothbrushes if used properly.

-Power toothbrushes can be effective for all patients, particularly those with low manual dexterity or physical limitations.
-The larger handle is ideal for patients who cannot grip the smaller manual toothbrush handles, such as patients with arthritis or stroke victims.
-The patient should be encouraged to try both manual and powered toothbrushes and determine which is best for them.
+Electric toothbrushes can be effective for all patients, particularly those with low manual dexterity or physical limitations.
+The larger handle may be better for patients who cannot grip the smaller manual toothbrush handles, e.g., patients with arthritis or stroke victims.
+The patient should be encouraged to try both manual and electric toothbrushes and determine which is best for them.
 However, the patient should be instructed to use the new toothbrush for at least four weeks, as it takes approximately 3-4 weeks for someone to develop a habit.
 Trying new dental products requires time to adapt to new habits.

-I personally recommend when a patient would like to switch from a manual toothbrush to a power toothbrush, they temporarily remove all manual toothbrushes from their home.
-I’ve found that patients will switch back and forth between the manual and power toothbrush and not develop a habit with the power toothbrush.
+I personally recommend when a patient would like to switch from a manual toothbrush to an electric toothbrush, they temporarily remove all manual toothbrushes from their home.
+I’ve found that patients will switch back and forth between the manual and electric toothbrush and not develop a habit with the electric toothbrush.

-For children, the rotary method called the Fones technique (Figure 13) is preferred since children do not have the manual dexterity for a more advanced technique.
+For children, the rotary method called the Fones technique (Figure 13) is preferred since children do not have the manual dexterity for a more advanced technique, such as the Bass.
 The Fones technique is a circular method similar to the motion of the old rotary telephone.
 The teeth are clinched and the toothbrush is placed inside the cheeks.
 The toothbrush is moved in a circular method over both the maxillary and mandibular teeth.
 In the anterior region, the teeth are placed in an edge-to-edge position and the circular motion is continued.
-Children adapt to this technique rather quickly.
+Children should adapt to this technique rather quickly.